Skip to main content

 • 360° markers: Customize marker visibility to enhance your image analysis and inspection experience:

-• X-ray mode: Turn on and off to reveal the hidden markers or display all the 360° markers within the same view.
+• X-ray: Reveal the hidden markers or display all the 360° markers within the same view.

 • Turn on and off grid axis directions using Show or hide axis in the toolbar.